nspranv/automated-build-and-deploy/README.md

-## Automated Deploy and Build Process
+## Automated Iaas and Build Process

 This project is for practicing terraform, aws, gcp, docker, k8s and Jenkins.